Ranking Rochesters: Best Rochesters in Jane Eyre Adaptations

 "I pledge you my honor, my fidelity, my love 'til death do us part."
 "What of truth?"

 Positive: One of my favorite moments of Fassbender's in Jane Eyre is not one of the romantic scenes that usually define a Rochester.
-Instead, it’s the scene where he sits gloomily (dare I say morosely?) at the piano playing an augmented fourth.
-Mrs. Fairfax comes forward with his tea and he responds with a terse and spoiled, "Keep it!"
+Instead, it’s the scene where he sits gloomily at the piano playing an augmented fourth.
+Mrs. Fairfax comes forward with his tea and he responds with a morose, "Keep it!"
 Then we see his face communicate a vast array of emotions in just a few seconds: annoyance, weariness, frustration, sorrow, pain.
 What I like most about Fassbender's Rochester is that he is properly miserable, and it feels real.
 He is suffering, and the audience, like Jane in the novel, grieves for him without really knowing why.
 His acerbic wit is a front for his hurt, but as the film progresses we see other layers of him revealed—his genuine smile, his odd charm, his sensitivity.
 He, like Stephens in the 2006, adds a certain kind of sexiness to the role, but Fassbender's Rochester has less of the upper hand.
 He and Jane are clearly attracted to each other, but she's too good at resisting him, creating this cute dynamic where Rochester for once is the dazzled, infatuated pursuer.
-Finally, he delivers a top tier performance during the leaving scene!
+Oh, and he delivers a top tier performance during the leaving scene!

 1. Timothy Dalton, Jane Eyre 1983